ansys/pystk/doc/source/api/ansys/stk/core/vgt/ISpatialAnalysisToolVolumeFactory.rst

 ISpatialAnalysisToolVolumeFactory
 =================================

-.. py:class:: ISpatialAnalysisToolVolumeFactory
+.. py:class:: ansys.stk.core.vgt.ISpatialAnalysisToolVolumeFactory

    object

    The factory is used to create instances of volumes.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ISpatialAnalysisToolVolumeFactory

 Overview
 --------